C. diff Epidemic: What You Must Know

 Why C. diff Is Spreading, Why It's More Deadly, How to Protect Your Family

 WebMD News Archive

-Even if you can get C. diff from food, the vast majority of infections come from person-to-person transmission (see below).
+Where is the C. diff coming from?
+The vast majority of cases come from person-to-person transmission (see below).